Erkil1452/gazesdk/README.md

 # gazesdk #

+This is a Python 3 x64 version of the code from balancana.
+It also adds information for custom compilation.

 Python language bindings implemented in Cython for Tobii GazeSDK C API.

 This is a work in progress.
 Backwards incompatible changes are possible in the near future.
 Currently only basic tracking functionality is supported, See TODO below for planned changes.